codeYu233/Arch-dotfiles/README.md

 If you don't need them,just don't install them and delete the config files.

 ## Todo
 - Permanently solve the problem that the Chinese input method can't be used in some apps,such as Chrome、vscode...
+(Wayland is so ....)
 - Add more scripts to make it more convenient to use.
+(I'll keep updating)
-- Make a install.sh (on-doing)
+- ~~Make a install.sh (done)~~